xaoirse/luna/README.md

 [Test your regex](https://rustexp.lpil.uk/)

 # Simple Using
-1. Create script file like `script.sh`:
+1. Create a script file like `script.sh`:
 ( regex for parsing results [see this](#regex-names) )
 [ commands [see this](#available-keywords)]
-(Be carfull when using tools with colorful output)
+(Be cautious when using tools that produce colorful output)
 ```bash
 regex = (?P<asset>.+)
 subfinder -d ${sub} # sub1.sample.com -> sub